-(This piece originally appeared on The Huffington Post.)
+(This piece also appears on The Huffington Post.)

 An entire wall of Hallmark Christmas ornaments loomed large in the gift shop at Chicago’s Palmer House Hotel.
 My seven-year-old son, Harry, his dad, Ken, and I had passed it several times during our visit in December 1997.
 So while Ken checked us out of the hotel, I took Harry to the shop for a souvenir.